 Entering kindergarten is an exciting time for your child and is an important first step in their Catholic education.
 We want this transition to the school community to be as smooth as possible for you and your child.
-Each of our schools has a unique way of orienting your child to the program but here are some special tips that you can begin working on immediately to help make the transition from home to school as smooth as possible.
+St. John Bosco has a unique way of orienting your child to the program but here are some special tips that you can begin working on immediately to help make the transition from home to school as smooth as possible.

 There are many ways that you can make the transition to school go smoothly for your child:

 Talk often about Pre-K/Kindergarten and reassure your child that it will be an exciting experience.